enzo-dante/tech_prep/README.md

 # Econometrics

-the application of statistical methods to economic data in order to give empirical content to economic relationships.
+The application of statistical methods to economic data in order to give empirical content to economic relationships.

 # Big O Notation